 Surrogate’s Living Expense Reimbursement:

 The GS’s living expenses are reimbursed starting with the commencement of medications (except for the stipend which, as discussed below, starts upon execution of the Gestational Surrogacy Agreement) and then at various times prior to the confirmation of pregnancy (if applicable), and then periodically throughout the pregnancy.
 See Approximate Surrogate’s Living Expense Reimbursement Schedule below.

 Surrogates receive additional living expense reimbursement in the amount of $2,500 when they deliver by Caesarean section.
 Such additional amount is paid in the final disbursement to the GS.
 If the GS is carrying and delivers multiples (i.e. twins, triplets or more), her living expense reimbursement is increased by $5,000. per multiple after the first baby carried.
 This additional sum is divided over the last five months of disbursements.

 Lost Wages: Lost wages, when applicable, will be based on the GS’s net pay, as confirmed by her pay stubs.
 Lost wages will be reimbursed for time missed from work due to doctor appointments and if the GS is put on bed rest by her doctor.
 The GS will be reimbursed for lost wages post-delivery.
 CC shall reimburse GC (and spouse/partner when applicable) for work missed/wages lost in connection with: (1) the matching process (maximum two days); (2) embryo transfer; (3) medical appointments as required by physicians and/or requested by CC.

-Housekeeping & Childcare Expenses: If the GS is put on bed rest by her doctor, an allowance of $75. per week will be provided to cover housekeeping expenses, and a reasonable reimbursement for childcare expenses will be provided if applicable.
-These expenses shall not exceed $300. weekly.
+Housekeeping & Childcare Expenses: If the GS is put on bed rest by her doctor, an allowance of approximately $75. per week will be provided to cover housekeeping expenses, and a reasonable reimbursement for childcare expenses will be provided if applicable.